 The dining scene in Luxembourg ranges from squished cafés on easy-to-miss cobbled streets in the city, to Michelin-starred eateries filled with Luxembourg’s elite.
 An absolute must is Appayan – a restaurant in an Indian-born businessman’s living room.
 Found in the Hollerich area of the city, an outdoor terrace is opening at the restaurant/house this summer, and a two-course buffet lunch costs just 10.50 Euros.
 Chiggeri has a café, restaurant and ‘winter garden’, each with its own style from Moroccan and lantern bedeckings, to (tasteful) wooden trimmings.
 It hints at the quirkier and less polished side of Luxemburg’s tastes, and the shishas and wine list are particularly well-liked.
 For typical Luxembourgish food, head to Mousel’s Cantine.
 Beware – portions are huge and very meat-oriented.
 Luxembourgish food is heavily inspired by French and German cuisine and Luxembourg’s national dish is ‘judd mat gaardebounen’, which is smoked pork in a creamy sauce, served with potatoes and beans.
 Finally, if you’ve yet to pop your Michelin-star-restaurant cherry, then there’s no better place than Luxembourg to do so, where you can take your pick from more than ten Michelin-starred (some multiple) restaurants.
 Try Clairefontaine in Luxembourg city for French fare that everyone raves about – they often do eight-course taster menus for a real taste of opulence.

 Luxembourg’s nightlife ranges from the dingy café-cum-late-night-bar options, so popular with Europeans, to the white-leathered spots attracting the elite, and wannabe elite, crowds.
 Tipples of choice include beer (Luxembourgish favourites include Bofferding, Mousel and Diekirch) and champagne.
 Note that you can easily get away with drinking champagne in a dingy café-cum-late-night-bar and beer in the white-leathered haunts.
-Despite the newly-built street of bars, like Rock Box or Life Bar, that’s recently emerged on Rue Emile Mousel, the place to be in Luxembourg is still the Old Town.
+Despite the shiny new bars, like Rock Box, that have recently emerged on Rue Emile Mousel, the place to be in Luxembourg is still the Old Town.
 Urban attracts a hip, international crowd.
 It’s often jam-packed, so you might have to push your way in.
 El Compañero is Luxembourg’s Latin bar – but it’s not limited to Hispanic clientele only.
 It’s perfect if you like proper Latin dancing, or simply the vibe of a packed Mediterranean bar.
-On the other end of the spectrum is V.I.P.
-Room – this is one of the more elite hang-outs and is open late.
-The champagne-gluggers feel right at home here.
-For live music check out the listings at Rockhal.
+On the other end of the spectrum is Rockhal.
+For more on the city’s nightlife, find out what happened when Sasha spent One Blurry Night on the town…

 The quickest and easiest way to get to Luxembourg is to fly directly into Luxembourg Findel airport.
 While budget airlines don’t fly there, flights from other carriers including the native Luxair don’t cost the earth.
 Alternatively, budget airlines do fly into nearby Frankfurt-Hahn and Saarbrucken in neighbouring Germany, or Charleroi in next-door neighbour Belgium.
 Buses go directly from the airports into Luxembourg City.